For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Strigidae (Owls)

-TAWNY-BELLIED SCREECH-OWL (Megascops watsonii) [*]
+TAWNY-BELLIED SCREECH-OWL (Megascops watsonii) – Vocal, but not at all responsive. [*]

 FERRUGINOUS PYGMY-OWL (Glaucidium brasilianum) [*]